 Honorary Senior Research Fellow in the Hong Kong Institute of Economics and Business strategy of the University of Hong Kong

-Kenny Shui Senior Researcher of Our Hong Kong Foundation
+Research Director and Head of Economic Development, Our Hong Kong Foundation